 - Appellate Workflows co-presented by Duane Daiker of Tampa and Chris Donovan of Naples.

-The live session will also include Ethical Pitfalls in Appeals and How to Avoid Them.
-Nicholas A. Shannin of Orlando will moderate a judicial panel who will share their knowledge, experience and best practices.
+The live session also included Ethical Pitfalls in Appeals and How to Avoid Them.
+Nicholas A. Shannin of Orlando moderated a judicial panel who shared their knowledge, experience and best practices.

 CLE credit is available for each individual segment of the program.